 Maximize your time with morning arrival.
 Use the transportation company that transfers guests to establish a relationship with them.
 Ask them about area excursions.
 You will want to know what to suggest for your guests.
 Maybe you can get ideas for your honeymoon too!

 Finally, take a day of your pre-planning trip to enjoy local life.
 Don't forget, planning your wedding can be just as much fun as the day itself!

 Sample Assignment: When to Call a Plumber

 Currently, about half my income is from direct assignments from regular clients.
 The other work I do is from the job board.
-In the first 8 months of copy writing, I wrote over 250 articles while also writing 150 Hubs, teaching college English part-time and managing my family of 5 children.
+In the first eight months of copywriting, I wrote over 250 articles while also writing 150 Hubs, teaching college English part-time and managing my family of 5 children.
 If you have fewer irons in the fire, you might be able to write more!
-There are other copy writing companies also, like Text Broker, so you could probably earn a full-time salary if you worked for several companies.
+There are other copywriting companies also, like Text Broker, so you could probably earn a full-time salary if you worked for several companies.